Use Case Focus (Administration)

 You can go back to the unfiltered view by selecting Full View.

-A use case saved as draft is not available for selection to non-admin users until activated.
+- Activating a draft use case: A use case saved as draft is not available for selection to non-admin users until activated.
 Before activating a use case, you can test it.
-Draft use cases are marked with the corresponding label.
+Once a use case is activated, you can't mark it as draft again.